 The Edgemere West neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 62,773 persons per square mile in the neighborhood, it is more packed with people than 98.9% of the nation's neighborhoods.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Edgemere West neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Edgemere West is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-One of the unique characteristics of the Edgemere West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+The Edgemere West neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 The Edgemere West neighborhood also has a greater percentage of children living in poverty (67.0%) than found in 98.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Edgemere West neighborhood have a highly unusual car ownership.
 58.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.1% of U.S. neighborhoods.